How do you decide which article is free or premium?

 A few in the survey specified that this freemium model has been developed to better facilitate a balance between frustration and engagement.
 Specifically:

-• Free articles are blocked by a wall, allowing readers access to a set quota of articles for free per month.
-This also allows for collection and increased ad revenue through targeting
+• Free articles are blocked by a registration wall, allowing readers access to a set quota of articles for free per month.
+This also allows for data collection and increased ad revenue through targeting

 • Premium articles are open for the first article, and blocked on the second, allowing the reader to see the value of subscribing